KAIFNADAF/poppulo-pdf-rag/README.md

 Instead of letting the language model answer from its own knowledge, the system first retrieves relevant text from the uploaded document.
 The retrieved text is then used as context for the LLM to generate a grounded answer.

-The UI also displays the source document name, page number, and supporting text.
+To improve transparency, the application also displays the exact source evidence used to support the answer, including the document name, page number, and supporting text.

 ## How It Works

-1. User uploads a PDF
+The application follows a structured pipeline from document upload to answer generation.

+1. A PDF document is uploaded through the Streamlit interface.
-2. Text is extracted using **PyMuPDF**
+2. Text blocks are extracted using **PyMuPDF**.
-3. Text is cleaned and converted into citation units
+3. Extracted text is cleaned and normalized.
+4. Cleaned blocks are converted into **citation units** representing paragraph-level content.
-4. Citation units are grouped into retrieval chunks
+5. Citation units are grouped into overlapping **retrieval chunks**.
-5. Chunks are embedded using **sentence-transformers**
+6. Chunks are embedded using **sentence-transformers (all-MiniLM-L6-v2)**.
-6. Embeddings are stored in a **FAISS vector index**
+7. Embeddings are stored in a **FAISS vector index** together with metadata.
-7. When the user asks a question:
+8. When the user asks a question:
    - the query is embedded
    - the most relevant chunks are retrieved
-8. Retrieved text is used to build a prompt
+9. Retrieved context is used to construct a grounded prompt.
-9. **Groq LLM** generates the answer
+10. **Groq LLM** generates the final answer.
-10. Supporting evidence is mapped and shown in the UI
+11. Retrieved chunks are mapped back to citation units to display the original supporting text.

+This separation between answer generation and evidence mapping ensures that citations shown to the user come directly from retrieved document content rather than from the language model itself.

 ## System Architecture